dskoog/Maple-OEIS/README.md

 To "install" this package into Maple 2017 and above, open the OEIS.maple file from the Maple-OEIS/install directory and run:
     PackageTools:-Install("this://",'overwrite'=true);

+Note that this code is no longer maintained.